Android Central Verdict

 The smart speaker market has grown quite a bit since Amazon introduced the first Echo in late 2014.
-However, after introducing the first Echo Show in 2017, the evolution of smart screened devices hasn't progressed nearly so quickly.
+However, after introducing the first Echo Show in 2017, the evolution of smart-screened devices hasn't progressed nearly so quickly.
 There have mostly been incremental updates to the devices put out by Amazon, Google, and others like Lenovo, adding bigger screens and (marginally) better speakers, but nothing has really moved the category forward.
-As it has done several times before, Amazon is poised to usher in the next paradigm shift in smart speaker tech with its latest Echo device, the Echo Show 10 (3rd Gen).
+As it has done several times before, Amazon ushered in the next paradigm shift in smart speaker tech with its 2021 Echo device, the Echo Show 10 (3rd Gen).

 The Echo Show 10 (3rd Gen) was announced during Amazon's virtual fall 2020 event, at which point it was listed on the company's website as "coming soon."
 The device was made available for preorder in late January 2021 and started shipping in late February 2021.
 Its initial retail price was $250, which was a $20 increase over the previous version, the Echo Show (2nd Gen).